Guidelines for Authors*

 Figures and tables Figures and tables should be numbered and include concise, self-explanatory captions, and embedded within the main text.
 Authors are responsible for formatting.
 Figures should be camera-ready.
 First authors are responsible for any copyright issues.
 Digital files of figures and illustrations should be also delivered separately in .TIF or .JPG format with a minimum resolution of 300 dpi.
 Freehand or typewritten lettering should not be used.

 Citation style: Submissions must have written according to Chicago Manual of Style 17th Ed.
-Articles and essays are expected to use ‘author-date style’ and ‘notes and bibliography style’, respectively.
+Articles and essays are expected to use ‘author-date style’.

 Biographies: Authors are asked to send their short biographies (150-300 words for each author) and their recent photographs upon the acceptance of their submission for publication.
 Publication of biographies that will appear separately on the last page, is subject to approval of authors.